The following info will provide assistance to setup your FLEXlm server.

 In this trouble-shooting section, we only refer to lmgrd_vista.exe and lmtools_vista.exe under the assumption that most servers are Windows Vista/7/8/10 or Server 2008 or newer and should be using lmgrd_vista.exe as well as lmtools_vista.exe to configure the service.

-If the lmgrd_vista.exe is not able to start or cannot run altialmd.exe, there could be several reasons:
+If the lmgrd_vista.exe is not able to start or cannot run ALTIALMD.exe, there could be several reasons:

 3. The license keys in the license file have expired.

-4. The lmgrd_vista.exe is not Altia's version of lmgrd_vista.exe v11.6.
+5. The lmgrd_vista.exe is not Altia's version of lmgrd_vista.exe v11.6.

-It is Altia's experience to only use an Altia version of lmgrd_vista.exe or lmgrd.exe from the Altia software installation "flexlm" folder.
+It is Altia's experience to only use an Altia version of lmgrd_vista.exe or lmgrd.exe from the Altia software installation flexlm folder.
 Other versions of the lmgrd program may not interface correctly to Altia's ALTIALMD process.
-Please check the output from "lmutil.exe lmstat -c <license_file_name.lic>" to confirm that it shows something like this:
+Please check the output from lmutil.exe lmstat -c <license_file_name.lic> to confirm that it shows something like this:

-XXXXXXXXXX: license server UP <MASTER> "a version number"
+XXXXXXXXXX: license server UP <MASTER> <version number>

 Vendor daemon status <on XXXXXXXXXX>: